aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 It should take about 4-5 minutes to complete

 ## Deployment Validation

 After the guidance deployment is completed, it can be validated either in AWS Console or via AWS CLI.
-Below are instructions on how to validate deployment via AWS Console:
+Below are instructions on how to validate guidance deployment via AWS Console:
 1. Log into the AWS Account
 2. Open [CloudFormation console](https://console.aws.amazon.com/cloudformation/) and verify the status of the Stack with the name `ApplictationStack`.
 It should be green and have Status `CREATE_COMPLETE`
 3. Open [StepFunctions console](https://console.aws.amazon.com/states), look for state machine called `FloatingIP-StateMachine` and open it.
 There should be some executions alredy in Status either `Succeeded` or still `Running`.